mesosphere/marathon/docs/docs/fault-domain-awareness.md

 For public cloud deployments, a zone would be the "availability zone” concept provided by most cloud providers.

-Spread your services across zones if you are latency-sensitive or if you need a moderate degree of high availability: you can place your apps in one region, but balance across zones.
+Spread your apps or pods across zones if you are latency-sensitive or if you need a moderate degree of high availability: you can place your apps in one region, but balance across zones.

 ## Region fault domains